 A concrete floor does not need air bricks, reducing the opportunities for water to enter your property.
 They also can resist absorbing water for longer than wooden flooring and do not have any voids to clean out after a flood has occurred.

 However, they also take longer to dry out if they do soak up moisture so there are disadvantages to consider too.
 Consult a flood defence expert if in doubt as the cost to install a concrete floor with damp proof membranes may not justify the flood defence benefits.

 No matter what you do to prevent water entering your property, you can only lower the risk of flooding, not remove it altogether.

 For that reason, look at what you can do to minimise the damage if the worst happens.
 For example, if you are particularly concerned about flooding, get an electrician in to move your plug sockets higher from the ground.

 That way, if the worst does happen, your electrics will be safe, and it will be one less cost and hassle to worry about once the water has gone.
 If you have a particularly expensive TV, you may also want to consider mounting it on the wall a good distance from the ground.

 If you want more help on how to protect your property from flooding, contact your local water company.
 They often have sections on their website dedicated to what you can do to prevent flooding.
 Alternatively, bring in a specialist flood defence company to assess your property and recommend the best courses of action.

-Remember, if a flood looks like it may occur, move as much furniture upstairs as possible and be sure to implement any flood defence you do have, such as sandbags or flood barriers.
+Remember, if a flood looks like it may occur, move as much furniture upstairs as possible and be sure to implement any defences you do have, such as sandbags or barriers.